Shin-NiL/Godot-Android-Admob-Plugin/README.md

 adb logcat -s godot
 ```

-* _ERROR_CODE_NO_FILL_ is a common issue with Admob, but out of the scope to this module.
+* Error code 3 (_ERROR_CODE_NO_FILL_) is a common issue with Admob, but out of the scope to this module.
 Here's the description on the API page: [ERROR_CODE_NO_FILL: The ad request was successful, but no ad was returned due to lack of ad inventory.](https://developers.google.com/android/reference/com/google/android/gms/ads/AdRequest.html#ERROR_CODE_NO_FILL)

 References
 -------------